 Bio / Artist Statement

-Thibault is originally from France and currently based in Boston MA, USA.
+Thibault is originally from France and currently based in Portland OR, USA.
 He was trained in physics and worked as a researcher at Cornell and Harvard University, where he studied fundamental biological mechanisms using optics and microscopy.

 At college, he became instantly fascinated by the theory of relativity, which is a domain of physics that predicts that time and distance are relative and entirely dependent on the location and conditions of observations, just like with photography.
 Another aspect of physics that always stuck with Thibault is the Observer's Effect.
 This term relates to the fact that in science, the simple act of making a measurement (or capturing photons in order to create a photograph) can in itself modify the state of the object of interest (or what was captured by the camera).